Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### True or False: The developers have immediately resolved a bug, which is found in the current Sprint and belongs to an Increment that has already been delivered to the market.
+### True or False: The Developers have immediately resolved a bug, which is found in the current Sprint and belongs to an Increment that has already been delivered to the market.
 Is it a proper behavior?

 - [x] False.
 - [ ] True.